asadiceiu/BeeNET/README.md

 ## Contact

-For any questions or suggestions, feel free to reach out via GitHub issues or email [Your Email Address].
+For any questions or suggestions, feel free to reach out via GitHub issues or email [asaduzzaman@monash.edu].